Sign in →

 Container/Tube:

-Preferred: Light-green top (lithium heparin gel)
+Preferred: Light-green top (lithium heparin gel or green-yellow)

 Specimen Fill Volume: Whole tube.